 Three Kings’ Day and a recipe for quesitos (a Puerto Rican pastry)

 January 6th is Three Kings’ Day.
-In the Hispanic culture, it is a day that celebrates the 3 kings or wise men visiting baby Jesus.
+It is a day that celebrates the 3 kings or wise men visiting baby Jesus.
 We decided many years ago to celebrate this day with our kids.
-It is a fun way to embrace a holiday my husband grew up celebrating.
+It is a fun way to embrace a holiday my Puerto Rican husband grew up celebrating.

 On the eve of Three Kings’ Day, we fill boxes with hay or grass for the 3 wise men’s camels — think carrots for Santa’s reindeer.
 In the morning, the grass is gone, replaced with gifts.
 Our kids know there aren’t real camels eating the grass they left, but they have a lot of fun pretending.